-This Funktasy Spotlight covers an interview with Toronto Native, Ayrsto.
+This Funktasy Spotlight covers an interview with Toronto native, Ayrsto.
 Ayrsto is a lyrical master and an avid producer.
-His unique style and talent has taken him to higher levels of the industry.

 To better understand and equip myself with further skills and knowledge, I enrolled into a school of recording arts, graduating soon after.
 From there, I spent some time learning, building, and educating myself not just artistically but mentally, physically, spiritually, learning more of life itself, and the wonders of this beautiful world.
 As I began to develop my own unique sound, I touched every part of the production.
 I write lyrics, melodies, record, set my own arrangements, and produce my own music bed.

 What message are you looking to communicate with your music?

 The message I tend to communicate is trying to lift up others and belief in the power within ourselves, the greatness within and, the treasures found when staying unique and being true to yourself always.
 To live each day like it’s your last and to be grateful for every moment created.
 To find solace in each day and the beauty and love for each thing.
 Creation is bliss.

 Who in music inspires you right now; what have you been listening to lately?